 Share the results of your survey

-You can determine who can view the results of your survey in the Viewer section on the Collaborate tab.
+You can determine who can view the results of your survey in the Share results section on the Collaborate tab.
 To share the results of your survey, select one or more of the following options:

 - Everyone (Public)—Allows access to anyone who wants to see the results of your survey.

-Responses that were submitted anonymously may not be private and an anonymous user may be able to see all other responses that were submitted anonymously.
-Access to anonymous responses can be managed through the feature layer settings.
+By default, responses that are submitted anonymously cannot be viewed by anonymous users.
+Permission to view anonymous responses can be managed through the feature layer settings.
 For more information, see Manage editor settings.

-Be aware that configuring permissions through the feature layer settings could lead to unexpected issues.
-Also be aware that all of these changes to the feature layer settings will be lost if you republish your survey.
+Configuring permissions through the feature layer settings could lead to unexpected issues.
+Changes to feature layer settings will be lost if you republish your survey.

 A user will not be able to share a survey publicly if their role in their organization lacks the Share items publicly privilege, or their organization has disabled the Allow users to share items publicly security setting.

 - Members of my organization—Allows all users of any level within your organization to see your results.

 - Following groups—Allows you to choose which groups created by your organization have access to your results; this can include people outside of your organization.
 In the example above, there is only one group, for basemaps.
-Sharing to a group will also share the feature report templates associated with this survey, which are stored as items in the survey folder.
-Refer to Create a group for more information.
+Sharing to a group will also share the report templates associated with this survey, which are stored as items in the survey folder.

 The What data can viewers see options allow you to choose if viewers can see all records submitted to the survey or only their own submissions.
 The default is to allow viewers to see all records.